truewebber/swift-protoreflect/docs/SwiftProtoReflect_Product_Discovery.md

 1. **Platform Support**: Verified compatibility with iOS 15+, macOS 12+, watchOS 8+, and tvOS 15+
 2. **Swift Version**: Compatible with Swift 5.5+ (for concurrency support)
 3. **Package Managers**: Support for Swift Package Manager and CocoaPods
-4. **Interoperability**: Verified interoperability with messages generated by protoc
+4. **SwiftProtobuf Compatibility**: Verified compatibility with the latest version of SwiftProtobuf
+5. **Bidirectional Conversion**: Seamless conversion between generated SwiftProtobuf messages and dynamic messages
-5. **Backward Compatibility**: Commitment to backward compatibility for future minor versions
+6. **Backward Compatibility**: Commitment to backward compatibility for future minor versions

 ### Performance
 1. **Serialization Speed**: Within 40% of compiled protobuf for equivalent operations